laminlabs/bionty-base/docs/guide/concepts.md

    Typically, vocabularies are based on a given version of a public ontology, and may contain “custom” terms representing new knowledge, that’s not yet represented publicly.

-We address 1. with a so-called EntityTable model: Within Bionty, the primary representation for an entity is an EntityTable, in which each column of the EntityTable corresponds to a vocabulary.
+We address 1. with a so-called Entity table model: Within Bionty, the primary representation for an entity is an Entity object, in which each column of the Entity table attribute corresponds to a vocabulary.

 We address 2. through a user-setup process consisting in